Sheep to Sleep: Working with Wools of New Zealand

 Getting to know Wools of New Zealand

-Created in response to plummeting wool prices and greedy middlemen, the founders of Wools of New Zealand saw an opportunity.
+Created in response to plummeting wool prices and middlemen, the founders of Wools of New Zealand saw an opportunity.
 Rather than having to auction wool on an open market (often for pennies on the dollar) they wanted to create direct relationships between farmers and manufacturing partners, like us.

 We commit to buying a consistent amount of wool each year at a fixed, fair price, which means the farmers get guaranteed income and avoid being undercut by volatile wool markets.
 They also get to know exactly where their wool is going and how it’s being used.
 (And they really like knowing it’s being used in mattresses.)